 The surname Chairwynn was first found in Nottinghamshire at Bramcote, a parish, in the union of Shardlow, S. division of the wapentake of Broxtow.
 However, we must look to Oxfordshire to find the earliest listings as the Hundredorum Rolls of 1273 listed: John Surewyne; and William Surewyne as both residing there at that time.

 But it is Nottinghamshire that the lion's share of the family claim descent.
 "Sherwin was a well known name in Nottingham two centuries ago.
 Between 1623 and 1716, five mayors of that town bore this name."

-Important Dates for the Chairwynn family
+Early History of the Chairwynn family

 This web page shows only a small excerpt of our Chairwynn research.
 Another 79 words (6 lines of text) covering the years 1550, 1581, 1581, 1607, 1687, 1645 and 1709 are included under the topic Early Chairwynn History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Chairwynn include Sherwin, Sherwyn, Sherwins and others.

 Early Notables of the Chairwynn family (pre 1700)